 Then you will need to launch application server in test mode:

-and start a Selenium Server or PhantomJS.
+and start a Selenium Server.
 For acceptance WebDriver module is used.
 Please check its reference to learn how to work with it.
 Unlike Yii2 module it does know nothing about your application, so if you want to use features of Yii like fixtures for acceptance testing, you should check that enable Yii2 module is enabled as well:

 # config at tests/acceptance.yml modules: enabled: - WebDriver: url: http://127.0.0.1:8080/ browser: firefox - Yii2: part: [orm, fixtures] # allow to use AR methods cleanup: false # don't wrap test in transaction entryScript: index-test.php

 As it was said, functional and acceptance tests are similar, so in order to avoid conflicts with these modules you should load only a part of Yii2 module which you really need.
 You must also set

 cleanup: false so Yii2 changes to database to be saved and used by application running on web server.
 Use